LaGTeK/Server_Information_Panel/README.md

 - Special Thanks to Shix from Aftermath server for the tab effect.
 - Special Thanks to [Da0ne](https://github.com/Da0ne) from [Vanilla++](https://github.com/VanillaPlusPlus) for his help too :)
 - Special Thanks to [Vaker](https://github.com/Moondarker) from [ZomBerry Admin Tools](https://steamcommunity.com/sharedfiles/filedetails/?id=1582756848) for his help.
+- Special Thanks to HunterZ, TripleZ and Connor for your help with some translations :)